CBD Frequently Asked Questions

 Can I travel with CBD?

-Possession of any cannabis-infused products is still illegal by federal law, so even if you are traveling to Oregon, where all forms of cannabis are legal, you could still get into trouble.
+Possession of any cannabis-infused products with over 0.3% THC is still illegal by federal law, so even if you are traveling to Oregon, where all forms of cannabis are legal, you could still get into trouble.
 It’s less about whether it is legal in your state or not, and more about the act of transporting cannabis products over state lines.

-If you’re traveling internationally, things get even more serious.
+We do not advise traveling internationally with any cannabis or hemp products.
 Many countries, including Japan and the United Arab Emirates, have zero tolerance policies for cannabis possession.
 That means that even the smallest amount of CBD could result in jail time in that country.

 If you need CBD while you are away from home, do your research beforehand.
 Look into the state and local laws.
 Know what documentation you may need from your doctor.
-If you’re traveling to a state that allows use of cannabis, look up the dispensaries where you may be able to get your CBD while you’re enjoying your vacation.
-Some local drug stores may carry THC free CBD products too.
-Traveling with CBD or any cannabis product is risky, so we recommend you buy your CBD at your destination.
+Traveling with CBD or any cannabis product is risky, so we recommend, if possible, to buy your products at your destination.

 FDA Disclaimer: Any statements made within this website have not been evaluated by the Food and Drug Administration.
 No products produced, manufactured, marketed, or distributed are intended to diagnose, treat, cure or prevent any disease.
 Consult your physician before beginning any supplements or botanical extracts.
 If pregnant or breast feeding, consult with your physician before use.
 For use by adults 18+.
 Keep out of reach of children.